If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 Kinship In Care

 Kinship is any living arrangement in which an extended family or community member who is emotionally close to the child takes primary responsibility for raising the child.
-The child is by way of court order or Temporary Care Agreement is in the custody of the children’s aid society, but placed with the extended family or community member.
+The child by way of court order or Temporary Care Agreement is in the custody of the children’s aid society but placed with the extended family or community member.
 Kinship care providers must meet the foster licensing requirements, including the home study and pre-service training requirements of foster care and adoption applicants.

 Kinship Services